jayphex/ArticleStash/README.md

 read the article.
-This application would be used by anyone that wants to track the articles that they read online, in particular, this application would be most useful to me as I have constantly found it annoying to track articles that I have read online, yes the bookmarks/favourites option is possible, however, it often gets messy there and I would like leave a review of the articles to let myself be aware of what I've read in the future, as well as my thoughts.
+This application would be used by anyone that wants to track the articles that they read online, in particular, this application would be most useful to me as I have constantly found it annoying to track articles that I have read online, yes the bookmarks/favourites option is possible, however, it often gets messy there and I would like to leave a review of the articles I've read just as a way to remember my thoughts on the articles in the future.

 ## User Stories